The problems with self-publishing on Amazon

 [2024 update: This problem is only going to increase with the advent of AI - Expect junk AI generated books to flood the eBook space.]

-Incidentally, most of the blogs singing Amazon's praises tends to be written by early adopters of KDP who self-published eBooks, in the good old days before advertising.
+Incidentally, most of the blogs singing Amazon's praises tend to be written by early adopters of KDP who self-published eBooks, in the good old days before advertising.
 And good on them, I say.
 Being an early adopter is the best way to maximise value from these 'new-age platforms'.
 For late comers like moi, it's best to do the sums before 'drinking the kool-aid'...

 Even more fraught economics

 The moment you decide to print, an avalanche of additional costs comes your way.
-As one self published author told us, "nothing on Amazon comes for free".
+As one self-published author told us, "nothing on Amazon comes for free".

 Amazon provides a range of printing services, although they only cater for paperbacks.
 Recent additions include print-on-demand services that create a sense of comfort that you are not taking on unnecessary risks on inventory.
 Then there is the full service offering around warehousing and logistics to get your book into your customers' hands.